NVIDIA/LDDL/README.md

 # Language Datasets and Data Loaders

-Language Datasets and Data Loaders (LDDL) is an utility library that minimizes the friction during dataset retrieval, preprocessing and loading for the language models in
+Language Datasets and Data Loaders (LDDL) is a utility library that minimizes the friction during dataset retrieval, preprocessing and loading for the language models in
 _[NVIDIA Deep Learning Examples](https://github.com/NVIDIA/DeepLearningExamples)_.